 - January ACR Diagnostic In-Training Exam (DXIT) is given to R1 (and all other radiology resident levels)

-In Spring of the 3rd year, Residents are provided the necessary funds and time off to attend the 4 week AIRP course in Washington, DC in preparation for taking the ABR Core Exam.
-Beginning in early March and continuing until the ABR Core Exam, the 3rd year residents who are scheduled to take the exam are scheduled in rotations that are primarily interpretive (i.e., do not have as heavy direct patient care workload, do not have major procedures of long duration, do not require as much communication/coordination with referring services as the more procedurally oriented rotations).
+In Spring of the 3rd year, program provides time and funding for residents to attend the 4 week AIRP course in Washington, DC in preparation for taking the ABR Core Exam.
+Beginning in early March and continuing until the ABR Core Exam, the 3rd year residents who are scheduled to take the exam are scheduled preferentially in rotations that are primarily interpretive (i.e., do not have as heavy direct patient care workload, do not have major procedures of long duration, do not require as much communication/coordination with referring services as the more procedurally oriented rotations).
 These also are rotations in which the faculty supervised clinical learning opportunities efficiently run from either 7:30 or 8:00 am and finish up at 4:30 or 5:00 pm.
 When the work finishes early, 3rd year residents are sometimes excused early during the pre-exam blocks.
 Faculty members offer focused high yield pre-Board review sessions.

-Our program offers some flexibility during the fourth year of residency for trainees to prepare for their individual career trajectories.
+Our program offers flexibility during the 4th year of residency for trainees to prepare for their individual career trajectories.
 We have allowed residents to take up to 3 months in domains of practice selected by the resident.
 Research and clinical electives can be arranged with approval of the program director.